Knguyen-dev/cs-notes/Computer-Science/Discrete-Logic/1_sets.md

 To prove something is true Usually you'd require to prove it for all answers.
 Whilst to prove something is false, usually we'd only need to provide one counter example

-## Existential Claim/Quantifier
-A statement to claims that something exists.
-It usually starts.
-Denoted by “∃”.
-An example, ∃x P(x) claims “there exists an x, such that P(x) which says P(x) is true for at least 1 x value in the domain.
-This turns it into an existentially quantified statement because the statement is true or false.

-To prove it, provide one example, which is enough.
-To prove it false, you need to say that all possible answers will result in false and not meet the condition.

-## Universal claim/quantifier
-A claim about all things in some category.
-It’s denoted with symbol “∀”.
-For example, ∀x P(x) claims “P(x) is true for every x in the domain”; ∀x P(x) is now a universally quantified statement, or proposition since we can now try to prove it true or false.
-The statement is only due if every x value is true for the condition/predicate “P(x)”.

-To prove it, prove that all values in the domain result it true.
-To disprove, you provide a single counter example.